 This article will cover the correct ways to measure human height.
 Although this method can be done by yourself, an extra helper would probably make this process quicker and more accurate.
 This often times means your mom or dad, but a cooperative sibling or friend would work just as well… maybe.

 1. When to Measure Your Height?

-While it would ok to measure in the morning, I think it would better to record your shortest, baseline height.
+While it would okay to measure in the morning, I think it would better to record your shortest, baseline height at a later time during the day.
 This is the height you spend the most time in, and the height that people know you by.
-Also, I think it is better to under-report than to over-report.
-I mean, would you want to "fall short" and feel like a jerk when people ask how tall you are?
+Also, I believe it is better to under-report than to over-report.
+I mean, would you want to “fall short” and feel like a jerk when people ask how tall you are?

 2. How Frequently Should You Measure Your Height?

-Whenever you decide to measure your height, you should take measurements for 3 consecutive days, all performed around the same time.
-Because your height varies slightly with spine compression, the average value of these 3 measurements would be a better estimation of your true height.
+Whenever you decide to measure your height, you should take measurements for 3 consecutive days, all performed around the same time of the day.
+Because your height varies slightly with spine compression each day, the average value of these 3 measurements would be a better estimation of your true height.

 3. How to Measure Your Height

 Equipment You Need: Measuring tape, a small box (or any similar item), a wall, hard floor, a pencil, small ruler (optional)

 - Take off shoes and anything on your head that would inflate your height (besides hair).